 And if I can keep away from FOMO, not get carried away by other people’s ideas of what my success should look like, and keep on celebrating the small stuff, then I’m winning.

-This article was originally published in The TIREDGIRL Society Magazine, an online publication specifically for women with chronic illness, August 2018.
+This article was originally published in The TIREDGIRL Society Magazine.
+It was an online publication specifically for women with chronic illness, August 2018.
 Reprinted with kind permission from Abby James.

 this is my favourite face